alexbeeston/thermoSimulation/README.md

 All parameters to the system are configured in the file "configs.txt".
 The following is an explanation of each parameter:
 - step size (sec): the interval in seconds over which the calculations are made
 - heat in (kW) : the rate in kilowatts at which heat enters the system from the heating element.
 This value is seen from the perspective of the system, so only a positive value should be used.
-- heat out (k@) : the rate in kilowatts at which heat leaves the system from the storage tank.
+- heat out (kW) : the rate in kilowatts at which heat leaves the system from the storage tank.
 This value is seen from the perspective of the surroundings, so only positive value should be used.
 - mass flow rate (kg/sec) : the rate in kilograms per second at which the fluid (water) circulates through the system
 - initial warm temp (cel) : the initial temperature in celsius of the water directly after it leaves the heating element
 - initial cool temp (cel) : the initial temperature in celsius of the water directly after it leaves the storage tank.
 The cool initial temperature is not necessarily smaller than the warm initial temperature.
 In fact, some interesting results are shown when the initial cool temperature is greater than the initial warm temperature, as in the configurations in "sample1.txt".